jeroenmaes/jeroenmaes.github.io/content/posts/2025/03/servicebus-usermetadata/index.md

 More details on generating a SAS token can be found in the official documentation: [Generate SAS token | Microsoft Learn](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas-tokens)

 ## **Conclusion**
-Although managing extra metadata in Azure Service Bus is not (yet ?) fully supported via the Portal or PowerShell, the `UserMetadata` property, combined with the **ServiceBus Administration SDK**, provides a viable solution.
+Although managing extra metadata in Azure Service Bus is not (yet ?) fully supported via the Portal or PowerShell, the `UserMetadata` property, combined with the **ServiceBus Administration API**, provides a viable solution.
 By utilizing specific API calls and a SAS token, users can easily link additional metadata to queues and topics.

 ---